samhh/fp-ts-std/README.md

 fp-ts-std strives to adhere to the following principles:

 - Strict type-safety wherever possible, with risks well documented
+- All functions are curried
+- Functions are data-last as a rule
+- Functions are total unless explicitly prefixed with "unsafe"
-- All functions are curried, data-last, and total
+- Impure functions are appropriately signed with the `IO` and `Task` types
-- Never mutate input data, and side effects well documented
 - Lean towards Haskell naming conventions and idioms with an eye to fp-ts norms
 - 100% testing coverage